 What exactly should you ask to gather customers’ opinion (and why)

-The main business goal of testimonials is getting more clients.
-In other words, text and video testimonials help you get most of your website traffic, convert more website visitors into paying clients and skyrocket your business growth.
+The main business goal of testimonials is getting more customers.
+In other words, text and video testimonials help you get most of your website traffic, convert more website visitors into paying customers and skyrocket your business growth.

 But here’s an important thing for you to remember: not every testimonial is effective.
 The truly effective text or video testimonial is a short success story which consists of a few required elements:

-- It describes the past when your clients had some problems they were not able to resolve on their own.
+- It describes the past when your customers had some problems they were not able to resolve on their own.

-- Eventually, your clients found the solution (you and your services).
+- Eventually, your customers found the solution (your product/service/company).

-- And last but not least: every good testimonial should describe how exactly your services have solved clients’ issues and what benefits clients have received (2x growth in revenue, 3x operational processes improvements).
+- And last but not least: every good testimonial should describe how exactly your company have solved customers’ issues and what benefits they have received (2x growth in revenue, 3x operational processes improvements).
 The testimonial should be as specific and persuasive as possible.

 The quality of customers’ testimonials relies on the quality of your questions.
 Here are some question suggestions to help you compile a survey and tell a short, yet powerful success story in the form of a testimonial: